WasteManager/Splunk-Install/Install.md

   # joining search head members into the cluster
     - change to user splunk su splunk
     - move to /opt/splunk/bin
-    - ./splunk init schluster-config -mgmt_uri https://ipofcurrentsearchhead -replication_port 9200 -replication_factor 2 -conf_deploy_fetch_url https://ipofDeployer:8089 -secret makeThisSameAsPass4SymmKey -schcluster_label makeThisWhateverYouWantClusterToBeNamed\
+    - ./splunk init shcluster-config -mgmt_uri https://ipofcurrentsearchhead -replication_port 9200 -replication_factor 2 -conf_deploy_fetch_url https://ipofDeployer:8089 -secret makeThisSameAsPass4SymmKey -schcluster_label makeThisWhateverYouWantClusterToBeNamed\
     - give admin creds
     - systemctl restart Splunkd
     - repeat on the rest of the search heads, remember to change the mgmt_uri
     - once finished, identify the captain (searchhead01)
     - change to splunk user (su splunk)
     - change to /opt/splunk/bin
-    - ./splunk bootstrap schclsuter-captain -servers_list "https://ipOfEachSearchHeadInCluster:8089, https://ipofsearchHead:8089, https://ipOfSearchHead:8089"
+    - ./splunk bootstrap shcluster-captain -servers_list "https://ipOfEachSearchHeadInCluster:8089, https://ipofsearchHead:8089, https://ipOfSearchHead:8089"
     - enter admin creds
 # add search heads to recognize the index cluster manager for access to the indexers (done on search heads)
   - go through the search heads and do the following (DO NOT RESTART BETWEEN CONFIG EDITS)